AQ-Life/CPgraph/README.md

 “waterfallplot” function is to draw waterfallplot in oncology clinical trials.

+“forsetplot” function is to draw forestplot in oncology clinical trials.

 ## Installation

 You can install the development version of CPgraph from